 others will attend.
 Parish will pay for registration fees.

 ST. JOSEPH'S TABLE

-the request for PEANUT BUTTER, Your response to the appeal has
+the request for JELLY, Your response to the appeal has

 been commendable.
 We continue to be one of the most supportive

 to the St. Vincent de Paul Kitchen.
 Please continue your